 Deciding When Someone Needs Drug Rehab

-Certainly not everyone who uses drugs becomes an addict.
-Tens of millions of people try certain drugs or even abuse them for awhile without needing drug treatment.
+Not everyone who uses drugs becomes an addict.
+Tens of millions of people try certain drugs or even abuse them for a while without needing drug treatment.
 In fact, more than 22 million people abused an illicit drug in 2010, but only about 4.5 million met the criteria for dependence on a drug.
 (Another 17 million met the criteria for alcohol dependence, however.)

 Families may watch young people with concern when they see signs of drug or alcohol abuse.
 And this is with good reason.
-Illicit drug, alcohol abuse or even study drug (like Adderall or Ritalin) abuse seldom go hand in hand with a productive, enjoyable life.
+Illicit drug, alcohol abuse or even study drug abuse such as Adderall or Ritalin seldom go hand in hand with a productive, enjoyable life.
 Even if it does not progress to addiction, they can delay a person in reaching his goals or prevent goals from being reached.
 If arrest, injury, unwanted sex or unwanted pregnancy occur as a result of drug or alcohol abuse, those goals may become unreachable for some people.

 Determining When to Take a Stand

-But when it comes to deciding who needs an addiction recovery program, that is a little more clearcut.
-Addiction recovery is needed when a person has habits that controls him.
-When he has promised to focus on studies or job but fails to keep the promise.
-When there are problems accumulating: legal, health, relationships, family, money.
-When possessions go missing in her home or the homes of family or friends.
+But when it comes to deciding who needs an addiction recovery program, that is a little more clear-cut.
+Addiction recovery is needed when a person has habits that control him.

 If these signs are noted as soon as they start to occur, there is enormous damage that can be prevented.
 An effective rehabilitation program early in the appearance of these signs can save lives.